soyoahn/soyoahn.github.io/_posts/2025-07-11-write-like-no-ones-watching.md

 I used to have conversations that would elicit comments from engineers like, "you shouldn't be a technical writer, you should be an engineer," and "are you an engineer?
 You're also kind of QA--what are you exactly" or "that is some incredible insight... what made you think of that?"

 Here at my current company...
 I've had nothing like that.
-Only "you get too distracted" and "why are you doing that?--please, don't do that."
+Only "you get too distracted" and "why are you doing that?
+You get too distracted."
 I'm confident and experienced enough to not delude myself into thinking this has anything to do with me or my capabilities.

 Here, I've largely either felt overlooked and forced to work against my deepest work instincts.
 This oppressive and constant self-censorship, combined with a barrage of initiatives that are asking me to outsource the earliest and most creative stages of my thinking to AI/LLMs... it's no wonder that my motivation and focus has waned.